domschoen/d2spa/README.md

   - Limit the number of characters according to eomodel size and display a message explaining it
   - Fix problem: Start app, Project highlighted, click + on Customer
   - Enable the save only if all mandatory attributes are present.
 Display a message explaining that
-  - Display error message from server
   - Delete
   - Fix problem: Project + without save seems to be added
+  - Generic implementation of ApiService.newEO